GuillaumeBelz/club-lecture/livre_02/chapitre_03.md

-# chapitre 3 - Growth of Functions
+# Chapitre 3 - Growth of Functions

 mesure d'efficacite : order of growth of the running time of an algorithm. compare the relative performance of alternative algorithms